tsy935/CS231N_CZT/README.md

 * Original Training Data that contains labels that appear less than 3 times are dropped

 * Rest of training data are split 8:1:1 into our own train/val/test.
 The mapping is in data/train_split.csv (with one hot encoding).
-The ID and attributes are saved in original format in data/train_split_train.csv, data/train_split_val.csv, data/train_split_test.csv
+The ID and attributes are saved in original format in (Github folder) data/train_split_train.csv, data/train_split_val.csv, data/train_split_test.csv and also in vm disk data folder  /mnt/disks/large/data/train_split

 * Original data are  /mnt/disks/large/data/train.zip and test.zip

 * Our own train/val/test (original .png files) are stored in /mnt/disks/large/data/train_split

-* Small dataset for debug: /mnt/disks/large/debug_data
+* Small dataset for debug: /mnt/disks/large/debug_data, train_split_train.csv, train_split_val.csv and train_split_test.csv for this small dataset is also stored here.

 ## Housekeeping
 * Always work on your own branch.
 Use the following command to create a new branch: